sookinoby/mxnet-ccn-samples/README.md

 Now, enough of preparing our dataset.
 Let's actually code the neural network up.
 You'll note that there are some commented-out lines; I've left these in as artifacts from the development process—building a successful deep learning model is all about iteration and experimentation to find what works best.

-The neural code is actually small and simple, thanks to MXNet symbol API:
+The neural code is actually small and simple, thanks to MXNet's symbolic API:

 ```python
 data = mx.symbol.Variable('data')